What Are the Three Cs—and How Do They Help (Or Hurt) Employee Retention?

 While it’s certainly important to define your company values, mission, and vision, all of which underpin company culture, culture involves more than what anyone in leadership or management says it is.
 At BambooHR, we think of culture as the sum of all the experiences in an organization; in other words, defining culture is only effective if your culture defines your organization in turn.

 For example, it’s easy to say an organization values both work-life balance and a standard of excellence.
 But it takes more thought and planning to set up operations so employees can work at that standard and still feel comfortable leaving at the end of the day, whether they’re commuting home or stepping away from their home office.
 For both values to apply, a healthy sense of urgency can’t lead to daily emergencies.

 Mixed messages on values can lead employees to feel like your culture applies to some, but not to all, setting the stage for unfavorable comparisons and dissatisfaction.
 Neither helps improve employee retention.

-Finding the Culture Balance that’s Right for Your Organization
+Step 2: Find the Best Culture Balance for Your Organization